Flexibility in the Workplace

 EmmPower started with flexibility in mind back in February 2016 and this has definitely helped the business grow.
 The modern lifestyle with households having multiple occupations, disparate families and the changes with childcare costs, together with government benefits to working parents constantly evolving, lead me to realise that the standard 9 to 5 routine simply doesn’t correlate anymore with a relaxed, supportive and productive working environment.
 Employing four parents and having a predominately remote or virtual service to our customers around the world lends itself well to us working at alternative times of the day or week.
 One manager said to me the other day “Emma, I simply wouldn’t be able to work without you being this flexible.
 Your trust and empowerment mean that I can be there for my children or if my childcare fails, it means I am still able to work, be social and have a sense of fulfilment whilst maintaining an income for my family in a job I enjoy”.

-Flexibility in the workplace makes you a stand-out employer of choice
+Be a stand-out employer of choice

 Established in 2014, Prestige Private Finance originated through the Founder’s desire for not only greater autonomy, but also the increasing need for a healthier work-life balance.
 Research consistently confirms that for many employees work-life balance is as important as basic salary.
-Furthermore, flexible working often has a bigger impact on job satisfaction than more conventional benefits such as shares, bonus schemes and pensions.
+Furthermore, flexibility in the workplace often has a bigger impact on job satisfaction than more conventional benefits such as shares, bonus schemes and pensions.
 In an industry that’s not traditionally recognised as flexible, David Jackson knew he wanted to break the cycle and along with it, the stigma and guilt that is often associated with being a working parent – or an employee that has interests outside of the workplace.
 With a modern vision and approach to today’s working environment, Prestige is proud to be an innovative start-up with an entrepreneurial culture that encourages sociable, flexible working hours.
 With the most up-to-date technology that enables colleagues to be genuinely mobile, remote working is more achievable today than ever before.
 The financial industry is a demanding, pressurised environment.
 However, flexible working hours and the option of remote working can really make a difference to the happiness and mental health of employees.
 As an employer that truly understands the importance of work-life balance, Prestige Private Finance attracts an exceptional talent pool, providing an unrivalled service for its clients.
 In return, year-on-year we are enjoying greater productivity and an ever-increasing bottom line.

 Labrums law firm embraces flexible working in a number of ways that we hope make us stand out from the crowd.
 For example: REMOTE WORKERS Labrums use a digital case management system, which allows secure access to the entirety of any case at any time and place that is ‘connected’.
 This technology enables us to offer our solicitors the option and capacity to work from home or indeed, anywhere in the world!
 MOBILE WORKING Having secure digital access to our files enables Labrums to view and work on them using our mobile phones, tablets or laptops, which gives great flexibility.
 We also have a portal where our clients and other partners can access their documents and relevant correspondence and interact with the Labrums team.
 FLEXIBLE HOURS Our office is a ‘hub’ our solicitors can work from if they wish, meet clients and interact with others.
 It is also the nerve centre where the Client Relationship Team (CRT) work.
 The CRT run the administrative, regulatory and financial aspects of the business to leave the solicitors to do the legal work they do best.
 CRT can work flexible hours to meet its individual needs.
 FLEXIBILITY FOR CUSTOMERS Through our portal, a client can: Read documents, highlight text and add comments, download or upload documents, book a meeting or arrange a phone call – all from the convenience of their mobile or desktop device.
 CUSTOMER PEACE OF MIND Labrums solicitors have been paperless for five years.
 The data servers used to digitally store legal documents are provided by Amazon Web Services and is safer than email.
 It’s much more secure than sending documents through the post or by email.

-In terms of Sherrards’ approach to flexible working, we have hopefully created a culture of openness around flexibility which means that our staff are comfortable in approaching us about their requirements and thoughts, and we can then enter into discussions with that individual around how we can help them to achieve their aims.
+In terms of Sherrards’ approach to flexibility in the workplace, we have hopefully created a culture of openness around flexibility which means that our staff are comfortable in approaching us about their requirements and thoughts, and we can then enter into discussions with that individual around how we can help them to achieve their aims.
 One size does not fit all, so we need to be innovative and creative in conjunction with each individual, to flex around their circumstances.
 There are, of course, the obvious options of part-time or short-time working, additional holiday, and the ability to work from different locations (including home).
 Some staff have permanent flexible working arrangements, others ask for flexibility for a period of time to allow them through a particular challenge they are facing.
 Some flexible working arrangements are formal, and are written into the employees’ contracts, whereas others are more informal arrangements, allowing (for example) working parents the freedom to attend sports days or nativity plays without worrying about their commitment being questioned or the clock being watched.
 Historically, flexible working has been the domain of working mothers but we are keen to move away from that old stereotype and encourage all staff, whatever their personal situation, to consider – and discuss with us – different flexible working arrangements.
 For us, offering flexibility makes commercial sense.
 We are a medium sized firm with offices in London and St Albans.
 We want to attract and retain the best talent but can’t necessarily pay the sky-high salaries being offered by some of the bigger London firms.
 Our flexible approach means we can stand out and provide an opportunity for people to forge a career without sacrificing their outside commitments.

 At MD2MD all of our non director employees work from home on flexible annual hours contracts that provide a regular income despite work and home peaks.
 The contracts assume fewer hours during the holidays than during the key business months.
 Staff working hours are not monitored.
 It is the quality and quantity of outcomes that matter and in addition to continuous conversation, this is formally reviewed bi-annually and independently of pay rates which are influenced by factors other than personal performance.
 I see flexible working as totally win-win.
 The business and the member of staff gain from flexibility and I believe the business gains loyalty and commitment from treating its staff as adults and developing them effectively.
 The end result is, I believe, greater economic efficiency and better quality work for the business and more enjoyable, more rewarding and more life integrated work for the staff.
 As the founder and director of the business this is clearly a consequence of my background and my beliefs as developed through my career.
 Despite being 60 I have had the good fortune of never working permanently in an office where everyone is measured by the number of hours their suit jacket is on the chair.
 This has, at times caused me challenges.
 Having a leadership team in five different locations across the UK does require conscious management.
 But it’s not impossible; it just needs a little practical organisation and trust in your team.
 The former shouldn’t be difficult and with regard to the latter, I have the view that if you don’t trust your team, you shouldn’t be employing them!